 ROLLER BOTTLE RECIPES, PERINEAL SPRAY, DIFFUSER BLENDS, AND ESSENTIAL OILS FOR POSTPARTUM AND NEWBORNS.

 As promised, I am excited to share part 2 of “Essential Oils for Pregnancy.”
-If you missed that post, I talked about essential oils for the first, second, and third trimester as well as essential oils for labor and delivery.
+If you missed that post, I talked about essential oils for the first, second, and third trimesters as well as essential oils for labor and delivery.

 Today, I am going to talk about essential oils for postpartum and newborns.